 Defenses in Multiple Places:

-The use of coordinated, organized multiple security countermeasures to keep your network safe is based on the military principle that a multi-layered and complex defense is more difficult to defeat than a single-barrier protection system.
-The fact that many viruses can attack the network system from multiple points means that you need to deploy robust defense mechanisms at various locations that can endure all types of attacks.
+Using coordinated, organized, multiple security measures to keep your network safe is based on a military principle that a multi-layered and complex defense is more difficult to defeat than a single-barrier protection system.
+Many viruses can attack the network system from multiple points, so you must deploy robust defense mechanisms at various locations that can endure all types of attacks.

-Defense in depth goes beyond just having a physical security system, and it is an extremely effective countermeasure strategy because it deploys multiple layered defense mechanisms between the attacker and its target.
+Defense in depth goes beyond just having a physical security system.
+It is a highly effective countermeasure strategy because it deploys multiple layered defense mechanisms between the attacker and its target.
 Each layer of the defense has its unique mechanisms to withstand the virus attacks.
-Furthermore, you need to make sure that each layer has both detective and protective measures to ensure the security of the network.
+Furthermore, it would be best to make sure that each layer has both detective and protective measures to ensure the network's security.

-Education and Cybersecurity Awareness Training of Common Internet Threats
+Education and Ongoing Cybersecurity Awareness Training is a Must

-The most important and what should be your first layer of defense should be the education of your users.
-DCS offers cybersecurity awareness training for employees so they can learn how to spot and identify common threats and internet-based phishing scams.
-The email threat vector is the weakest in a lot of cases and most likely, your most likely point of entry for a virus next to web surfing.
-Your employees need to learn how not to compromise the integrity of the computer systems with potentially unhealthy computer practices.
-As much as possible, teach them the dos and don'ts of using the computer, as well as how they can prevent viruses and other computer malware coming in and destroying your system.
+The most important and what should be your first layer of defense is your Human Firewall.
+This is really your first and most effective defense layer.
+DCS makes cybersecurity awareness training for our client's employees mandatory and you should too.
+Users will learn how to spot and identify common cyber threats, and other email-borne phishing scams.
+Email has quickly become the largest threat vector and is your weakest link in a lot of cases.
+Most likely, your largest point of entry for a virus next to web surfing.
+Your employees need to learn how not to compromise computer systems' integrity with potentially unhealthy computer practices.
+As much as possible, teach them the dos and don'ts of using the computer, as well as how they can prevent viruses and other computer malware from coming in and destroying your system.

 Get Away from the Break/Fix Approach to Managing your Company's Technology - Use a Managed Service Provider

-The old practice of using an "IT Guy" to maintain your computer network is outdated and can cause more problems they then solve.
+Using an "IT Guy" to maintain your computer network is outdated and can cause more problems than they solve.
 Typically something has to break or stop working before your IT guy knows about it and you receive service, resulting in an inevitable reduction in IT system performance.
 At the same time, you wait for the problem to be fixed.

-The most noticeable benefit of using a Managed Services Provider is since they use tools to monitor and maintain your network they can often discover and fix problems before they can negatively affect your business.
-Still, they also do the hard tedious and boring work of keeping up with network monitoring, patch management, and desktop optimization performed regularly which are all essential parts of the Defense In-Depth security model, besides, the likelihood that your friendly neighborhood MSP has great techniques that your current IT guy just may not know how to access.
+The most noticeable benefit of using a Managed Services Provider is since they use tools to monitor and maintain your network, they can often discover and fix problems before they can negatively affect your business.
+Still, they also do the hard, tedious.
+Boring work of keeping up with network monitoring, patch management, and desktop optimization performed regularly, which are all essential parts of the Defense In-Depth security model.
+Besides, the likelihood that your friendly neighborhood MSP has great techniques that your current IT guy may not know how to access.